An Overview of Limonene: The Most Useful Terpene

 Limonene Benefits

-Hemp, lemons, and oranges have something in common: they are rich in limonene, a beneficial terpene found in hemp and peels of citrus fruits that gives them their signature smell.
+Hemp, lemons, and oranges have something in common — they are rich in limonene.
+This beneficial terpene is found in hemp flower and peels of citrus fruits and gives them their signature smell.

-According to science, citrus smells such as orange and lemon can help reduce stress and nervous tension.
-So, if you’ve noticed that the scent of an orange (or hemp) makes you more relaxed, now you know your assumptions have been validated by science.
+According to science, citrus smells such as orange and lemon can help reduce stress and tension.
+So, if you’ve noticed that the scent of an orange (or hemp) makes you more relaxed, know that your assumptions have been validated by science.

 What is Limonene?